-Many different things must fit together on the marathon distance, before the race will be a success.
+Many different things must fit together on the marathon distance before the race will be a success.
 With the right preparation, you can do a lot to a positive experience.
-Below follows a Marathon Training Schedule – Beginner/Intermediate.
+Below you will learn how to use marathon training schedule beginner/intermediate.
 The schedule is the Specialization, which shows how to put it all together in practice forward to the marathon race.

-The schedule is for beginners/easy experienced and continue from the basic schedule but first, we will take a look of the training types in the schedule and their purposes.
+The schedule is for beginners/easy experienced and continues from the basic schedule but first, we will take a look at the training types in the schedule and their purposes.
 A blueprint so you know what it is all about.

 The long run LSD 1 and LSD 2 (Long Slow Distance)